Trump Impeachment Hearing Who’s Who: Fiona Hill

 In her closed-door testimony before the impeachment inquiry in October, Hill revealed the disdain that former national-security adviser John Bolton had for Rudy Giuliani, reportedly calling him a “hand grenade” and calling his back channel efforts to pressure the Ukrainian government a “drug deal.”

 As in Gordon Sondland’s dramatic testimony on Wednesday, Hill is expected to implicate Mick Mulvaney in Trump’s scheme in Ukraine.
-Trump’s acting Chief of Staff was involved in the promise to deliver a White House visit for President Zelensky if he announced a public investigation into the Bidens.
+Trump’s acting chief of staff was involved in the promise to deliver a White House visit for President Zelensky if he announced a public investigation into the Bidens.

-Though Sondland’s testimony on Wednesday aided Democrats’ argument that the quid pro quo was a back channel effort and an open push within the administration, representatives from both parties may ask Hill about her reservations toward the U.N. ambassador — Democrats in order to pursue all complicity within the administration, and Republicans in order to undercut Sondland’s credibility.
-(An important note on credibility: Just because the ambassador is incompetent, doesn’t mean he didn’t tell the truth to save his own skin.)
-In her closed-door testimony, Hill claimed that Sondland was “a counterintelligence risk,” adding: “He was often was often meeting with people he had no information about.
+Though Sondland’s testimony on Wednesday aided Democrats’ argument that the quid pro quo was a back-channel effort and an open push within the administration, representatives from both parties may ask Hill about her reservations toward the E.U. ambassador — Democrats in order to pursue all complicity within the administration, and Republicans in order to undercut Sondland’s credibility.
+In her closed-door testimony, Hill claimed that Sondland was “a counterintelligence risk,” adding, “He was often meeting with people he had no information about.
 It’s like basically driving along with no guardrails and no GPS on an unfamiliar territory.”